Roger D. Abrahams: Music

 For a period, Abrahams lived in Greenwich Village, where he recorded with Dave Van Ronk.
-As a performer, it has been said that Abrahams as a performer, Abrahams influences "...among others, the young Robert Zimmerman (Bob Dylan)".
+As a performer, Abrahams influenced "among others, the young Robert Zimmerman (Bob Dylan)".
 In 1962, Abrahams released a solo LP, Make Me a Pallet on Your Floor and Other Folk Songs (International, INT 13034).

 Career

 Abrahams' career began almost immediately after he obtained his Ph.D., first at the University of Texas as instructor (1960–63), assistant professor (1963–66), and then associate professor (1966–69) in the Department of English.

 He became a full professor at Texas in 1969 in the departments of English and Anthropology and remained there for ten years.
-While a professor, he also served for two years beginning in 1968 as the Associate Director for the Center for Intercultural Studies in Folklore and Oral History and for five years beginning in 1974 as department chairman.
+While a professor, he also served for two years beginning in 1968 as the associate director for the Center for Intercultural Studies in Folklore and Oral History and for five years beginning in 1974 as department chairman.

 During his time at Texas, Abrahams drew on his research to produce policy documents and teaching materials for the Texas Educational Agency, which refuted the prevailing “deficiency” approach to teaching African American students.

 From Texas he moved to Scripps College and Pitzer College in Claremont, California, where he was Alexander H. Kenan Professor of Humanities and Anthropology for six years.
 In 1986 he returned to the University of Pennsylvania, where he taught Folklore and Folklife and was named the Hum Rosen Professor of Folklore and Folklife, and founded the Center for Folklore and Ethnography, before retiring in 2002.

 Abrahams was a strong advocate for public folklore and was major force in the creation of the American Folklife Center of the Library of Congress.

 Influence

-Abrahams has been described as one of the "...first researchers to engage in nuanced intelligent discussions on the folkways of the African Diaspora in the Americas".
+Abrahams has been described as one of the "first researchers to engage in nuanced intelligent discussions on the folkways of the African Diaspora in the Americas".
 It has been argued that his early work on speech-patterns, "represented Black speech, and by extension, Black people in a different, more favorable light".

 In an obituary in the Journal of American Folklore Abrahams was described as having "the most fertile mind of the grand generation of American folklorists".
-He was also hailed as a "...pioneer of the performance approach [to folklore studies], also contributing to our understanding of folk song, narrative and speech play, proverb and riddle, folk drama and festival, creolization, folklore and literature, folklore theory, and the intellectual history of folklore studies".
+He was also hailed as a "pioneer of the performance approach [to folklore studies], also contributing to our understanding of folk song, narrative and speech play, proverb and riddle, folk drama and festival, creolization, folklore and literature, folklore theory, and the intellectual history of folklore studies".